hserf/DOSY_Net/README.md

 - train_DOSYEst.py is the code for setting and training the neural network model to generate the parameters for the fitting.
 - examples.ipynb is the example code written in Jupyter Notebook to present how to use this neural-network-based optimizer and generate the parameters for DOSY spectra.

-After running the code (train_DOSYEst.py or examples.ipynb) with defaulted setting, a folder named "Net_Results" would be created and expanded with new results, including the estimated diffusion coefficients D(l) and the spectral coefficients C(l, f).
+After running the code (demo.py or examples.ipynb) with defaulted setting, a folder named "Net_Results" would be created and expanded with new results, including the estimated diffusion coefficients D(l) and the spectral coefficients C(l, f).
+To show the results, the following Matlab codes are provided:

 ## Matlab Code (to show the DOSY spectrum in a prettier way)